Admitted Students

 NIC has created 3 technology checklists to assist students prepare for learning.
 Please see our Learn Anywhere site for a full list of technology requirements.

-Students who wish to change to another program in subsequent term of study must meet all admission requirements.
-In addition, programs may be offered at a different North Island College campus location which will require students to relocate to another community.
+In cases when students are allowed to change programs in the second or subsequent term of study, they must meet all admission requirements.
+Please note that some programs may be offered at a different NIC campus location which will require students to relocate to another community.
 Program change fees are subject to a $100 fee.